Emerging leaders class starts in Southern Maryland

 Leadership Southern Maryland’s new Emerging Leaders Program Class of 2020 held its first of six program sessions on Jan.
-17 to kick off the pilot program in the tri-county region.
+17 to kick off the pilot program in the tri-county region, according to a news release.

 The day opened at the Indian Head Pavilion with a discussion on the definition of a leader with Col. Joe Mortenson, USMC retired, LSM Class of 2016.
 During the majority of the day, participants worked with Leslie Fazio on their Emergenetics profiles, where they learned about everyone’s behavioral and thinking attributes and how to use this new understanding within a team framework, according to a release from Leadership Southern Maryland.